Is it worth buying Nikon D3400 in 2018? If yes, then what’s so great about it?

 Earlier I mentioned that D3400 comes with 18-55mm VR lens, which surely realizes the potential of the camera.

-You can also consider getting a standard AF-S 50mm with a large aperture of f/1.8G.
+You may consider getting a standard AF-S 50mm with a large aperture of f/1.8G.

-The D3400 camera is a great budget choice for a beginner photographer, even in 2018.
+Arguably, the D3400 camera is a great choice for a beginner photographer, even in 2018.

-With this SLR, you can even do commercial shooting because the quality of the picture is not inferior to expensive cameras.
+With this SLR, you can even do commercial shooting because the quality of the photos is not inferior to those of expensive cameras.